WordPress/openverse/documentation/frontend/guides/quickstart.md

    $ just node-install
    ```

-4. Filtering allows you to restrict commands to specific subsets of packages.
-   You might want to try Filtering to compile just the Openverse ESLint plugin.
+4. If you encounter errors after this, you may need to compile just the Openverse ESLint plugin.

    ```console
    $ pnpm --filter='@openverse/eslint-plugin' build